CATEGORIES & CRITERIA

 - An overview of customer service philosophy and how it translates into positive customer experiences.

-- A summary of core range of services and stock, highlighting how it meets the needs of the local cycling community.
+- A summary of the core range of services and stock, highlighting how it meets the needs of the local cycling community.

 - Details of the knowledge, skills, and expertise offered by staff that set the business apart.

-OMNICHANNEL RETAILER OF THE YEAR
+OMNICHANNEL RETAILER OF THE YEAR - sponsored by V12 Retail Finance

 Who should you nominate?
 This award celebrates retailers who excel in providing a seamless and integrated shopping experience across multiple channels.
 Nominations are open to retailers who effectively combine a physical bricks-and-mortar presence (carrying bikes and/or offering cycle repair services) with a robust and competitive online store, offering a cohesive customer journey.

-Winner will be decided by a judging panel.
+Voting Method: The winner will be decided by a judging panel.

 Judging Criteria: Nominees will be evaluated on the following key areas, with a focus on their integrated approach: